chris-muiru/api-quiz-app-django/README.md

 # api-quiz-app-django
-an quiz app api created using django-rest framework
+an quiz app api created using django-rest framework.
+The api gives users questions and expects answers